 I love that with the 6-quart Instant Pot Ultra, you never have to remember to reset the steam release button because it does it automatically!
-It has a new Quick Release Button for safer handling of the steam release—the button resets itself when you open or close the lid.
+It has a Quick Release Button for safer handling of the steam release valve—the button resets itself when you open or close the lid.

-The progress indicator on the control panel lights up when you start the Instant Pot and tells you when it's preheating, cooking, or keeping the food warm.
+The progress indicator on the control panel lights up when you start the Ultra model and tells you when it's preheating, cooking, or keeping the food warm.
 It has up to a 24-hour delay for cooking and up to 24-hour automatic keep warm function.

 The sleek design and new cooking functions (hello, egg cooker!) made the Instant Pot Ultra an easy choice.
 Extra cooking functions include yogurt, cake, egg, sterilization, and an Ultra function that lets you customize everything.
 It also has custom temperature options on the slow cooker and sauté functions.